 Coaches Committee News

-Click here for a national calendar of upcoming schools
+Click here or a calendar of all Level 1 Schools

 USATF has joined the United States Olympic Committee (USOC) to implement the SafeSport program.
 The goal of SafeSport is to provide a safe environment in our sport at all levels, but particularly for athletes who are ages 18 and under.
 The SafeSport program includes athlete protection policies, guidelines, codes of conduct, a background screening program, education and training, and a reporting process for any SafeSport concerns within our sport.